Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 - ≥ (greater than or equal to)

 - < (less than)

 - Select Sales Division Field or Value.
 (Sales Division Field will only be an option when using the first rule type where the Sales Division is not fixed.)

 - Enter the Sales Division Field or Value.

-Tiered Lead Assignment Rules: Leads are assigned to sales reps based on the potential size of the opportunity.
-The most potentially profitable opportunities are handled by the most experienced sales reps.
-This is configured using data on the Lead Record such as company size or the level of the product/service of interest.
+In a Tiered Assignment Rule, Leads are assigned to Sales Divisions based on the potential size of the Account.
+The most potentially profitable Leads are handled by the most experienced sales divisions.